mfornos/awesome-microservices/README.md

 - [Saboteur](https://github.com/tomakehurst/saboteur) - Causing deliberate network mayhem for better resilience.
 - [Simian Army](https://github.com/Netflix/SimianArmy) - Suite of tools for keeping your cloud operating in top form.
 Chaos Monkey, the first member, is a resiliency tool that helps ensure that your applications can tolerate random instance failures.

+### Testing

+- [Mitmproxy](https://mitmproxy.org/) - An interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed.
+- [Mountebank](http://www.mbtest.org/) - Cross-platform, multi-protocol test doubles over the wire.
+- [VCR](https://github.com/vcr/vcr) - Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
+See the list of ports for implementations in other languages.
+- [Wilma](https://github.com/epam/Wilma) - Combined HTTP/HTTPS service stub and transparent proxy solution.
+- [WireMock](http://wiremock.org/) - Flexible library for stubbing and mocking web services.
+Unlike general purpose mocking tools it works by creating an actual HTTP server that your code under test can connect to as it would a real web service.

 ### Monitoring and Debugging

 - [Grafana](http://grafana.org/) - An open-source, feature rich metrics dashboard and graph editor for